oppia/oppia-web-developer-docs/Writing-backend-tests.md

       These names are good because it's easy to see what the differences between the tests are: one tests an invalid auth, and the other tests an unregistered auth.
 Correspondingly, these conditions lead to different outcomes ('name is none' vs. 'auth ID is empty list').

-1. Tests should use the following general structure:
+2. Tests should use the following general structure:
    * **Setup** - this is where you prepare any inputs/environment needed for the test.
    * **Baseline verification** - check the values without performing any action.
 This step is only needed if your action is state-changing (i.e., if the same assert statement would lead to one result at baseline, and a different result at endline).
 Use the same assertion here that you would use at endline.
    * **Action** - perform the action or function call that leads to the expected change.
    * **Endline verification** - check that the values in the baseline verification have changed accordingly.

-1. **Test the interface**, not the implementation.
+3. **Test the interface**, not the implementation.
 That is, treat the function as a black box and test its functionalities.
 This will help you design a better API from an external user’s perspective.

-1. Keep tests **simple**.
+4. Keep tests **simple**.
 Don't include any logic in the test.
 Write the test as a series of straightforward, descriptive and meaningful commands (also known in programming circles as "DAMP").
 It's fine if there's some repetition, as long as the tests are easy to read.

+5. **Don't use what you don't need.** By default, prefer to inherit from `unittest.TestCase` when writing tests.
+Only use `test_utils.GenericTestCase` when you need to interact with models or the app itself.
+This helps keep our tests lean and fast.

+   As a general rule, if the only thing your test needs to do is run a function and assert something about its return value, then `unittest.TestCase` is good enough.
+See https://github.com/oppia/oppia/pull/10869/files for an example of where both kinds of tests were necessary.

-1. When building your suite of tests, try to include a range of possible behaviours, such as:
+6. When building your suite of tests, try to include a range of possible behaviours, such as:
      * "Happy path" cases
      * Boundary/edge cases
      * Failure cases